MrajaR/KTP-NPWP-OCR/README.md

 1. Upload an image of a KTP or NPWP card.
 2. The system classifies the card and processes it using the appropriate OCR pipeline.
+3. The OCR results are sent to the LLaMA 3.1 model via the GROQ API for text correction and formatting.
-3. Results, including extracted data, will be returned in JSON format.
+4. Results, including extracted data, will be returned in JSON format.

 ## Technologies Used